I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/video/ns-video-_video_request_packet.md

 ## Members

+`IoControlCode`

+Specifies an IOCTL_VIDEO_<i>XXX</i> value passed to the <b>EngDeviceIoControl</b> function by the caller and sent to the video port driver in an IRP code.
+For more information about the set of system-defined IOCTL_VIDEO_<i>XXX</i> that miniport drivers must support, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff570515">Video Miniport Driver I/O Control Codes</a>.

+`StatusBlock`

+Pointer to a STATUS_BLOCK structure in the <a href="https://msdn.microsoft.com/a1de1905-09f3-4689-ace9-06690a1f930a">VRP</a>. <b>StatusBlock</b> is filled in by the miniport driver with return information upon completion of each VRP.

 `InputBuffer`

 Pointer to an input buffer that contains information passed in by the caller.
 The structure for the data depends on the value of <b>IoControlCode</b>.
 This member actually points to the same buffer as that indicated by <b>OutputBuffer</b>.